-As of March 31, 2024, the fair value of contingent consideration related to our acquisition of LimFlow was \$72.2 million, of which \$9.3 million was recorded within accrued expenses and other current liabilities and \$62.9 million was recorded within other long-term liabilities in the condensed consolidated balance sheets.
+As of June 30, 2024, the fair value of contingent consideration related to our acquisition of LimFlow was \$78.0 million, of which \$33.9 million was recorded within accrued expenses and other current liabilities and \$44.1 million was recorded within other long-term liabilities in the condensed consolidated balance sheets.
 The contingent payments related to certain commercial and reimbursement milestones can be up to \$165.0 million which includes (i) up to \$140.0 million based on net revenue generated from the sale of the LimFlow system for the years 2024 through 2026 and (ii) up to \$25.0 million based on the achievement of certain reimbursement milestones related to the LimFlow System.
 Revenue-based milestone payments are expected to be due in the first quarter of each of 2025, 2026 and 2027.
-The timing of reimbursement-based milestone payments is dependent on the achievement of such milestones and other conditions set forth in the share purchase agreement with LimFlow.
-As of March 31, 2024, we have not made any payments related to the contingent consideration.
+The timing of reimbursement-based milestone payments is dependent on the achievement of such milestones and other conditions set forth in the share purchase agreement with LimFlow and such payments are expected to be paid in the second quarter of 2025.
+As of June 30, 2024, we have not made any payments related to the contingent consideration.
 For additional information about the acquisition, see Note 3.8 Business Combination, which is included in "Part I, Item 1.
 Condensed Consolidated Financial Statements (Unaudited)".

 In December 2022, we amended our revolving Credit Agreement with Bank of America (as amended, the "Previously Amended Credit Agreement") which provides for loans up to a maximum of \$40.0 million and increases the optional accordion to \$120.0 million.
 The Previously Amended Credit Agreement also included a Letter of Credit subline facility (the "LC Facility") of up to \$5.0 million.
 In February 2023, we amended the LC Facility to increase the limit to up to \$10.0 million.
 In November 2023, we further amended the Amended Credit Agreement, as defined in Note 12.
 Credit Facility, to, among other things, increase the amount available for borrowing to up to a maximum principal amount of \$75.0 million.
 We also amended the LC Facility to increase the limit to up to \$18.8 million.
-As of March 31, 2024, we had no principal outstanding under the Amended Credit Agreement and the amount available to borrow was approximately \$59.8 million.
-As of March 31, 2024, we had four letters of credit in the aggregated amount of \$2.4 million outstanding under the LC Facility and as a result, we had \$16.4 million of unused letter of credit.
+As of June 30, 2024, we had no principal outstanding under the Amended Credit Agreement and the amount available to borrow was approximately \$66.4 million.
+As of June 30, 2024, we had four letters of credit in the aggregated amount of \$2.4 million outstanding under the LC Facility.
 The aggregate stated amount outstanding of letter of credits reduces the total borrowing base available under the Amended Credit Agreement and is subject to certain fees.
 For additional information about the Amended Credit Agreement, see Note 12.
 Credit Facility, which is included in "Part I, Item 1.
 Condensed Consolidated Financial Statements (Unaudited)".

-In October 2023, we signed a ten-year lease for real estate with total undiscounted contractual payments of the lease of approximately \$7.2 million, which are expected to commence in the fourth quarter of 2024.
+In October 2023, we signed a ten-year lease in Costa Rica for our second manufacturing facility with total undiscounted contractual payments of the lease of approximately \$7.2 million, which are expected to commence in the fourth quarter of 2024.

-Our other short-term and long-term material cash requirements, from known contractual obligations as of March 31, 2024, include contingent consideration liability, operating lease liabilities and uncertain tax positions, as discussed in Note 3.
+Our other short-term and long-term material cash requirements, from known contractual obligations as of June 30, 2024, include contingent consideration liability, operating lease liabilities and uncertain tax positions, as discussed in Note 3.
 Business Combination, Note 4.
 Fair Value Measurements, Note 9.
 Commitments and Contingencies and Note 15.
 Income Taxes to our condensed consolidated financial statements section of this report, which are included in "Part I, Item 1.
 Condensed Consolidated Financial Statements (Unaudited)" of this report.